 Data recovery from NAS devices tends to be the kind of thing you leave up to professionals like the ones at Gillware.
 Due to their complexity, they can be difficult even for computer repair experts to troubleshoot sometimes.
 Sometimes, it can be unclear whether the NAS device’s hard drive (or drives) has failed or if something is merely wrong with a part of the enclosure.

-Due to their use of a Linux file system, as well as the possibility that multiple hard drives will be certainly linked in some kind of RAID array, an attempt to recover data from a NAS hard drive, even if the drive itself is healthy, is typically too challenging to do on your own, sometimes even with the aid of NAS recovery software tools.
+Due to their use of a Linux file system such as XFS (learn more about how Gillware’s XFS data recovery experts can help with data loss), as well as the possibility that multiple hard drives will be certainly linked in some kind of RAID array, an attempt to recover data from a NAS hard drive, even if the drive itself is healthy, is typically too challenging to do on your own, sometimes even with the aid of NAS recovery software tools.